Ricardo Friedrich

-Ricardo Henrique Schuck Friedrich (born 18 February 1993) is a Brazilian professional footballer who plays as a goalkeeper for Veikkausliiga club HJK Helsinki, on loan from Malmö FF.
+Ricardo Henrique Schuck Friedrich (born 18 February 1993) is a Brazilian professional footballer who plays as a goalkeeper for Allsvenskan club Malmö FF.

 Career

 In April 2016, RoPS announced the signing of Ricardo Friedrich.
 During a game between RoPS and FF Jaro on 28 June 2015, Ricardo was substituted at half-time after suffering a concussion during the first half.
 In December 2015, Ricardo extended his contract with RoPS for an additional two-seasons.

 Last year, Ricardo was one of the highlights of the local championship and received the Allsvenskan best goalkeeper award.
 The athlete ended the season with 14 games without conceding a goal in the Swedish Championship, being the leader in the foundation; saved a penalty and made 78 saves.
 In addition, he was the archer with the most appearances in the selection of the round, being in it five times.

 In the match between Kalmar FF and Mjällby AIF, away from home, and ended in a 1–1 tie, He completed 50 matches in team.

 On 5 January 2024, Friedrich was signed by Malmö FF.